jhesyong/simple-excel-parser/README.md

 ## FAQ

-### I have multiple titles of the same text, but I want to map them to different keys.
+### I have multiple titles of the same text, but I want to map them to different database table fields.
-You can add headers with the same title but different keys in the desired order.
+You can add headers with the same title but different field names in the desired order.

     // The first 'Phone' will be mapped to 'phone_1',
     // and the second 'Phone' will be mapped to 'phone_2'
     $parser->addHeader('Phone', 'phone_1');
     $parser->addHeader('Phone', 'phone_2');

-### I want to use the title as the key
+### I just want to use the title as the field name
 You can omit the second argument.

     // 'Phone' will be mapped to 'Phone'